-A fully refurbished contemporary club in the heart of Old Town.
+A fully refurbished during lockdown this is a contemporary club in the heart of Old Town.
 Established in 1896, this Club boasts great music and entertainment, sky sports, and function room facilities suitable for parties or corporate functions/meeting room.
 Two large projector screens with surround sound and four Flat Screen TV’s.

-Cask Marque accredited for our exceptional quality of ales, we also offer a wide selection of Whisky, Bourbon, Gin, Vodka and Wine as well as lagers, Guinness and Cider.
+Cask Marque accredited for our exceptional quality of ales, they also offer a wide selection of Whisky, Bourbon, Gin, Vodka and Wine as well as lagers, Guinness and Cider.

 New members are welcome!

 Local CAMRA Club of the year for 2023.